moozer/ansible-server-kvm/readme.md

 You will get something like `invalid argument: could not find capabilities for domaintype=kvm` when using vagrant-libvirt.

-For details go [ghere](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/) and [here](https://github.com/vagrant-libvirt/vagrant-libvirt/wiki)
+For details go [here](https://docs.fedoraproject.org/en-US/quick-docs/using-nested-virtualization-in-kvm/) and [here](https://github.com/vagrant-libvirt/vagrant-libvirt/wiki)

-I have added a script called `kvm_sanity_check.sh` (that should be in PATH), to check for virtualization capability, modules and nesting parameter.
+I have added a script called [`kvm_sanity_check.sh`](files/kvm_sanity_check.sh) (that should be in PATH), to check for virtualization capability, modules and nesting parameter.